 Social Behavior: Dendrobates leucomelas does well housed in groups, as long as enough space is provided.
 Josh's Frogs recommends approximately 10 gallons per frog.
 As they reach sexual maturity at 10-12 months of age, the social dynamic in a group of Dendrobates leucomelas may change, and female leucs may eat each other's eggs.
 For that reason, many breeders recommend keeping bumble bee poison dart frogs in pairs as adults.
 I routinely keep leucomelas in groups - they may not breed as well as they could in pairs, but a group of leucs is sure fun to watch!
 Josh's Frogs strongly recommends against housing different species/morphs of dart frogs - for the health of your pets, please avoid mxing!
 Josh's Frogs recommends purchasing multiple frogs if you are interested in breeding them – this greatly increases the chances of getting a pair.

 Breeding: Leucomelas are very simple and easy to breed.
 Breeding bumble bee poison dart frogs can be challenging at times, as this species tends to be a very seasonal breeder - frogs may need exposure to a dry period in order to 'get into the mood'.
 Generally, eggs are deposited on a smooth broad leaf, or on a petri dish under a cocohut.
 The eggs hatch into tadpoles, which then take 60-80 days to complete metamorphosis into miniature versions of the adults.
-For more information on breeding and raising poison dart frogs, please visit our How-To Guide on Breeding Poison Dart Frogs.
+For more information on breeding and raising poison dart frogs, please read our tips on Breeding Poison Dart Frogs.

 Natural Range: Dendrobates leucomelas occurs in Colombia, Brazil, British Guyana, and Venezeula.
 This morph is from Venezuela, but specific locale information is not available.
 Bumble Bee Dart Frogs occur in humid rainforest among leaf litter, and can be found congregating in humid spaces under rocks or logs during the dry season.
 Leucs are considered a species of least concern by the IUCN, and can be quite common in the wild.